How To Properly Perform DFMEA & PFMEA [Examples Included]

 Part of the FMEA family

-Before we can explain DFMEA and PFMEA, we have to backtrack a bit and touch on the original maintenance reliability analysis tool they both originated from: FMEA.
+Before we can explain DFMEA and PFMEA, we have to backtrack a bit and touch on the original maintenance reliability analysis tool they both originated from called FMEA.

-FMEA stands for Failure Mode and Effects Analysis and it represents a step-by-step approach one can take to identify all possible failures (in a certain design, product, process, or service) and assess the possible effects of those failures.
-Ultimately, the FMEA helps you determine which steps you can take to mitigate some of the risks that come with the failure of any system.
+FMEA stands for Failure Mode and Effects Analysis, and it represents a step-by-step approach one can take to identify all possible failures (in a certain design, product, process, or service) and assess the possible effects of those failures.
+Ultimately, the FMEA helps you determine which steps you can take to mitigate some of the risks that come with any system’s failure.

-While the execution is similar, there are some specifics that differentiate how someone approaches identifying design versus process failures – which is why FMEA is split into different categories like DFMEA and PFMEA.
+While the execution is similar, some specifics differentiate how someone approaches identifying design versus process failures, which is why FMEA is split into different categories like DFMEA and PFMEA.